 - heart disease

 - an infection

-Once your doctor gets the results, he or she can start treatment of the underlying condition.
-In some cases, additional follow-up tests may be needed
+Once your doctor gets the results, they can start treating the underlying condition.
+In some cases, additional follow-up tests may be needed.

 Published By: Healthline Networks, Inc.